pageboard/pagecut/README.md

 - dimensions
 - file size

-With the help of [prosemirror](https://prosemirror.net) and [url-inspector](https://github.com/kapouer/url-inspector), when a URL is pasted, it is replaced by an such a "block".
+With the help of [prosemirror](https://prosemirror.net) and [url-inspector](https://github.com/kapouer/url-inspector), when a URL or html code is pasted, it is replaced by an such a "block".

 Usage